Darkrender/Keyboard-Drums/README.md

 # Keyboard-Drums
 A simple keyboard drumkit written in vanilla JavaScript, HTML5 and CSS.

+Getting Started:
+1. Fork and/or clone the repo
-To get started, simply clone the repo, navigate to the project directory in your console of choice, and run the command: "npm start"
+2. Navigate to the project directory in your console of choice
+3. Run the "npm start" command

 A browser tab should then open and display the app running on localhost:3000.